sL6H507/HAR-FCITR/README.md

 # This is our Senior Project,

-Human Action Recognition using Yolo with GUI
+Human Action Recognition using Yolo

 Installation
 ----